 Marlborough’s sauvignon blanc is internationally recognised.
-There is year-round work in the vinyards of Marlborough but the best months are June, July and August.
+There is year-round work in the vineyards of Marlborough but the best months are June, July and August.

 Fruit and veges: Apples, blackcurrants, raspberries, pears and boysenberries.

-With more more hours of sunshine per year than the rest of NZ, Nelson produces a large amount of apples and wine.
+With more hours of sunshine per year than the rest of NZ, Nelson produces a large number of apples and wine.
 You are more likely to get work in February, March and April.